alouche/rodent/README.md

   or
   > "export RODENT_ENV=experimental; go build"

-You get the idea... so feel free to refer to the Rodent Variables guide.
+You get the idea... so feel free to refer to the [rodentrc guide](https://github.com/alouche/rodent/wiki/rodentrc-file).

 ## Setup